mvolkmann/blog/src/ocaml.md

 - `read_float_opt` - returns `None` if conversion fails
 - `read_float` - raises `Failure "float_of_string"` if conversion fails

-TODO: How can you read from files and streams?

 The OCaml standard library provides many functions that produce output.

 The following functions write to `stdout`: